Placement Assessments

 To log in to the online placement assessment process:

-2. Scroll down to the Enrollment Services Checklist in the center column (where you completed the housing preference or exception request)
+2. Scroll down to the Fall Enrollment Checklist in the center column

-Please contact Disability Resources to inquire about accommodations for placement assessments.
+Please contact Disability Resources if you will need any disability accommodations for placement assessments.

 (651) 962-6315